yasincelik/Robinhood-Api-Java/README.md

 a few guidlines:

 - Documentation
-    - Classes & methods must have java docs, unless they are increadibly intuituve (e.g. ``getAccountId()``).
+    - Classes & methods must have docs, unless they are increadibly intuituve (e.g. ``getAccountId()``).
     - We cant accept your code if we don't know what's going on, and we don't have time to decrypt your methods, as good as they might be.